 For more information about your AHTF award, please contact your COPS Office grant manager.
-If you do not know the name or telephone number of your grant manager, please contact the COPS Office Response Center at 800-421-6770.
+If you do not know the name or telephone number of your grant manager, please contact the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-421-6770.

-U.S. Department of Justice

-Office of Community Oriented Policing Services

-145 N Street NE

-Washington, DC 20530

-To obtain details about COPS Office programs, call the COPS Office Response Center at 800-421-6770.
+U.S. Department of Justice Office of Community Oriented Policing Services 145 N Street NE Washington, DC 20530 To obtain details about COPS Office programs, contact the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-421-6770.